jamf/DEPNotify-Starter/README.md

 ## Change Log

+xx/xx/xx - Release v1.2.0: Major enhancements and additions across the board by Kyle Bareis
+* Fixed several comments and made descriptions clearer
+* Brought SELF_SERVICE_APP_NAME variable into the variables area for easier modification
+* Added configuration for the DEPNotify plist that saves EULA and Registration window info
+  * DEP_NOTIFY_INFO_PLIST has been added as a configurable option
+* Added EULA logic and variables
+  * Currently turned off as it causes issues with the app exiting gracefully
+  * EULA_FILE_PATH has been added as a configurable option
+* Added registration window logic
+  * Currently turned off as it causes issues with the app exiting gracefully
+  * REGISTER_TITLE has been added as a configurable option
+  * REGISTER_BUTTON has been added as a configurable option
+  * REGISTER_BEGIN_STATUS has been added as a configurable option
+  * REGISTER_MIDDLE_STATUS has been added as a configurable option
+  * TEXT_UPPER_DISPLAY has been added as a configurable option
+  * TEXT_UPPER_PLACEHOLDER has been added as a configurable option
+  * TEXT_UPPER_LOGIC has been added as a configurable option
+  * TEXT_LOWER_DISPLAY has been added as a configurable option
+  * TEXT_LOWER_PLACEHOLDER has been added as a configurable option
+  * TEXT_LOWER_LOGIC has been added as a configurable option
+  * PICK_UPPER_DISPLAY has been added as a configurable option
+  * PICK_UPPER_OPTIONS has been added as a configurable option
+  * PICK_UPPER_LOGIC has been added as a configurable option
+  * PICK_LOWER_DISPLAY has been added as a configurable option
+  * PICK_LOWER_OPTIONS has been added as a configurable option
+  * PICK_LOWER_LOGIC has been added as a configurable option
+* Added a kill command for exiting Self Service if SELF_SERVICE_CUSTOM_BRANDING is set to true
+* Added an alert window that lets the admin know if the script is in TESTING_MODE when set to true
+* Added TESTING_MODE logic to FileVault logout to make it easier to test without having to logout

-9/25/18 - Added variable and check for custom Self Service branding by Kyle Bareis
+9/25/18 - Release v1.1.1: Added variable and check for custom Self Service branding by Kyle Bareis
 * Added true/false variable for custom Self Service branding
 * Added loop for waiting for the custom branding to be downloaded
 * Removed To Do list, how to use, and tested versions from bash script
 * Updated GitHub Readme file with additional information

-9/24/18 - Updated loop for verifying Apple Setup Complete by Arek Dryer and Kyle Bareis
+9/24/18 - Release v1.1.0: Updated loop for verifying Apple Setup Complete by Arek Dryer and Kyle Bareis
 * Changed loop to look for the Setup Assistant process rather than files and users
 * Changed /dev/console lookup to stat per shellcheck.net recommendation
 * Verified with 10.13.6, 10.14 and Jamf Pro 10.7.1